Company hopes to build pot-friendly RV park in Oregon

+Company is planning to build a pot-friendly RV park, to be called “Smoke on the Water,” near Lake Selmac near Medford, Ore.

-MEDFORD, Ore.
-(AP) — An Oregon company wants to build a pot-friendly RV park.
+MEDFORD, Ore. — An Oregon company wants to build a pot-friendly RV park.

 If the project moves forward, the company hopes to expand with campgrounds in other marijuana-friendly states.
 The RV parks would include tent camping and a pot dispensary, he said.